 No-sew options include using rods and clip-on hooks for a fast way to avoid the need for hemming.
-Use pillowcases, twin-size sheets, even towels like linen versions for the kitchen, and fold over the top before clipping if it’s not the right length for your window.
+Use pillowcases, twin-size sheets, and even towels like linen versions for the kitchen, and fold over the top before clipping if it’s not the right length for your window.

-I only use clip-on hooks in my RV so it’s much easier to remove the curtain for a wash every year without having to remove the entire rod from the wall.
+I only use clip-on hooks in my RV, so it’s much easier to remove the curtain for a wash every year without having to remove the entire rod from the wall.

 TIP: For curtains in your RV you plan to open and shut often, invest in better quality hooks.
-The metal wire holding the hook to the ring is very thin and easier to break under heavy use on the less expensive brands.
+The metal wire holding the hook to the ring is thin and easier to break under heavy use on the less expensive brands.

 If you need to trim and hem your curtain fabric to fit the window more precisely, you can still avoid sewing.

-Purchase some iron-on hem tape, available at discount retailers or fabric stores, to finish off any raw edges by folding them up, sandwich in a length of the hem tape, and adhering them in place with heat from an iron according to directions.
+Purchase some iron-on hem tape, available at discount retailers or fabric stores, to finish off any raw edges by folding them up, sandwiching in a length of the hem tape, and adhering them in place with heat from an iron according to directions.